-All entering students who have successfully completed two or more years of French, German, Latin, or Spanish in high school are required to take a placement test in that language.
-A placement test in Ancient Greek can be arranged by contacting the Classics faculty.
+All entering students who have successfully completed two or more years of Chinese, French, German, Latin, or Spanish in high school are required to take a placement test in that language.
+A placement test in Ancient Greek and/or Chinese can be arranged by contacting the respective Classics or Chinese faculty.
 Placement recommendations based on the test will be distributed to each student's academic advisor.
-Unless these recommendations indicate otherwise, students should enroll in the Basic Sequence (French, German, Greek, Latin, or Spanish 110).
+Unless these recommendations indicate otherwise, students should enroll in the Basic Sequence (Chinese, French, German, Greek, Latin, or Spanish 110).

 No student with two or more years of a language in secondary school may take the Basic Sequence 110 of that language for credit unless placed in 110 by testing.
 Any student who is placed in 120 and completes that course with a grade of C or higher will automatically receive college credit for 110.